 - Works with popular video formats – MP4, MOV, MKV, etc.

-- Allows to preview the repaired file before saving.
+- Allows previewing the repaired file before saving.

 - Available for both Windows and Mac systems.

-Step 4: Preview the repaired videos.
-Click Save Repaired Files to save them at a desired location.
+4: Preview the repaired videos.
+Click Save Repaired Files to save them at the desired location.

-In case if you are facing 0xc10100bf error in your video files and you’re looking forward to fix this error, in that case Stellar Repair for Video act as a savior to fix 0xc10100bf error in videos and relive your moments back!
+In case you are facing a 0xc10100bf error in your video files and you’re looking forward to fixing this error, in that case, Stellar Repair for Video acts as a savior to fix the 0xc10100bf error in videos and relive your moments back!